Utah Administrative Code

 - Authorizing, Implemented, or Interpreted Law

-This rule is promulgated pursuant to Subsection 31A-2-201(3), which authorizes the commissioner to adopt rules to implement the provisions of Title 31A, and Subsection 46-4-501(1), which authorizes state governmental agencies to make rules relating to electronic transactions and records.
+This rule is promulgated pursuant to Subsection 31A-2-201(3), which authorizes the commissioner to adopt rules to implement the provisions of Title 31A, Section 31A-23a-412 requires licensees to provide the department with current contact information; and Subsection 46-4-501(1), which authorizes state governmental agencies to make rules relating to electronic transactions and records.

 (1) The purpose of this rule is to require a licensed or registered person to have a current valid email address on file with the commissioner in order to: